pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 In DDP each process holds a replica of the model, so the memory footprint is higher compared to FSDP that shards the model parameter, optimizer states and gradients over DDP ranks.
 The peak memory usage using FSDP with auto_wrap policy is the lowest followed by FSDP and DDP.

+Also, looking at timings, considering the small model and running the training on a single machine, FSDP with/out auto_wrap policy performed almost as fast as DDP.
+This example does not represent most of the real applications, for detailed analysis and comparison between DDP and FSDP please refer to this `blog post  <https://pytorch.medium.com/6c8da2be180d>`__ .